NodeBalancer Reference Guide

 You can choose either TCP, HTTP, or HTTPS.
 HTTP and HTTPS enable some additional options described below.

-TCP: Use TCP mode to balance non-HTTP services.
+TCP: Use TCP mode to balance non-HTTP services and/or enable Proxy Protocol.

 HTTP: HTTP KeepAlives are forced off in HTTP mode.